How to become an effective communicator in business

 We’ve covered face-to-face interactions in depth.
-But these days, the majority of communication is done over email or chat platforms (such as Slack).
+But these days, especially due to the COVID-19 pandemic, the majority of communication is done online over email or chat platforms (such as Slack).

-Which is why you need to dial in your written communication and practice similar principles we’ve shared in this article.
+Which is why you need to dial in your written communication to practice similar principles we’ve shared in this article.

 The four business writing styles

-Just like your face-to-face discussions, knowing who you’re writing to is key.
+Just like your face-to-face discussions, knowing who you’re writing to in online business communications is key.
 Think of this as “results-oriented” writing.
 Who are you talking to and what is the goal you’re looking to achieve?

-Your writing should also be concise, practising brevity as we covered in the previous section.
-Every sentence must have a purpose.
+Your writing should also be concise; every sentence must have a purpose.

 There are four main writing styles used in business, which include:

-- Instructional: This format takes a more educational format, showing other parties how to execute something.
+- Instructional.
+This format takes a more educational tone, showing other parties how to execute something.
 Instructional writing includes process documentation, specifications and even blog posts.